geerlingguy/ansible-role-phpmyadmin/README.md

     phpmyadmin_mysql_password: "{{ mysql_root_password }}"

 The username and password with which phpMyAdmin will attempt to log into the MySQL server.
 The `mysql_root_password` should be set as part of the `geerlingguy.mysql` role, but you can change the user and password to another account entirely, and you most defintely *should*, especially if you're connecting to a non-development database server!

+    phpmyadmin_apache_template_path: phpmyadmin.conf.j2

+Path to a template for generating an Apache proxy config file.
+Defaults to the template inside `templates/phpmyadmin.conf.j2`.
+This path should be relative to the directory from which you run your playbook.

+    phpmyadmin_allow_access_ip:
+      - 127.0.0.1
+      - ::1
+    phpmyadmin_allow_setup_ip:
+      - 127.0.0.1
+      - ::1

+These variables define the IP addresses allowed to access phpmyadmin root and setup sites defined in the Apache phpmyadmin.conf files (can use a list of values).
+Default values for both variables are the localhost addresses.

 ## Dependencies